peteroupc/html3dutil/doc/MathUtil.md

 ## Coordinate Systems
 There are two conventions of 3D coordinate systems, left-handed and
 right-handed:
-In a _left-handed_ coordinate system, the positive Z axis points _forward from the "eye"_ whenever the positive X axis points to the right and the positive Y axis points up.
+In a _left-handed_ coordinate system, the positive z-axis points _forward from the "eye"_ whenever the positive x-axis points to the right and the positive y-axis points up.
-In a _right-handed_ coordinate system, the positive Z axis points _backward from the "eye"_ whenever the positive X axis points to the right and the positive Y axis points up.
+In a _right-handed_ coordinate system, the positive z-axis points _backward from the "eye"_ whenever the positive x-axis points to the right and the positive y-axis points up.
 To show this more visually, point one hand's thumb to your right and its index finger up, and bend the other three fingers halfway down.
-In a coordinate system named after that hand (left-handed or right-handed), if the positive X axis points in the thumb's direction and the positive Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.
+In a coordinate system named after that hand (left-handed or right-handed), if the positive x-axis points in the thumb's direction and the positive y-axis points in the index finger's direction, the z-axis will point in the direction the other three fingers point.
-As used here, the Z axis is the <a href="MathUtil.md#MathUtil.vec3cross">cross product</a>
+As used here, the z-axis is the <a href="MathUtil.md#MathUtil.vec3cross">cross product</a>
-of two perpendicular axes, namely the X axis and the Y axis, in that order.
+of two perpendicular axes, namely the x-axis and the y-axis, in that order.
-Which of the X, Y, or Z axes is the right, up, or forward axis is arbitrary; for example, some conventions may have the Z axis, rather than Y, be the up axis.
+Which of the X, Y, or z-axes is the right, up, or forward axis is arbitrary; for example, some conventions may have the z-axis, rather than Y, be the up axis.
 Therefore, these three axes are defined here to avoid confusion.
 <a id=Differences_in_Behavior></a>